How to diagnose asthma in children

 Suspected asthma under 5 years

-• Consider a trial of moderate dose Inhaled Corticosteroids (ICS) for 8 weeks for children experiencing:
+Consider a trial of twice daily paediatric low-dose moderate dose Inhaled Corticosteroids (ICS) for 8 weeks for children under 5 with suspected asthma and:

 Suspected asthma 5 to 16 years